mhndakbar/mhndakbar/README.md

 - 👋 Hi, I’m @mhndakbar
-- 👀 I’m interested in web development
+- 👀 I’m a web developmer
-- 🌱 I’m currently learning RoR
+- 🌱 I’m currently working with RoR

 <!---
 mhndakbar/mhndakbar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.